cheonjaeung/gridlayout-compose/README.md

 There are 2 layout composable called `HorizontalGrid` and `VerticalGrid`.
 You can just place children composables in the grid layout.

-For instance, you write code like below for grid of color boxes:
+For instance, you can write code like below for grid of color boxes:

 ```kotlin
 @Composable